 - Whisk together flour, baking powder, and sugar until combined.
 Make a well in the center and add oil, milk 1 tablespoon almond extract, and eggs.
 Using a sturdy wooden spoon, mix together until all ingredients are incorporated and smooth.

-- Using a small cookie scoop, scoop up a one inch ball of dough, and place on prepared cookie sheet, with 1 inch between cookies.
+- Using a small cookie scoop, scoop up a one-inch ball of dough, and place on the prepared cookie sheet, with 1 inch between cookies.
 Slightly flatten tops.
-Bake for 8-10 minutes in preheated oven until cookies are cooked.
+Bake for 8-10 minutes in the preheated oven until cookies are cooked.
 They will not brown.

 - Meanwhile, make, glaze.
 In a small mixing bowl, whisk together powdered sugar, almond extract, and hot water until smooth.
-Glaze should remain thick like the consistency of molasses.
+The glaze should remain thick like the consistency of molasses.

 - Place a wire baking rack over a rimmed cookie sheet.
-Dip warm cookies in glaze, then set on wire rack and allow to cool.
+Dip warm cookies in glaze, then set on a wire rack and allow to cool.
 Dip cookies in glaze a second time then sprinkle with rainbow nonpareil sprinkles immediately, while glaze is still wet.
-Allow to set complete on rack.
+Allow to set completely on the rack.